 4. Whippits can be deadly

 Using whippits and other inhalants to briefly starve the brain of oxygen is hazardous.
 There’s no way to control the effects.
 In extreme cases, individuals who inhale nitrous oxide experience seizures and sudden death.
 An impaired response from the brain can lead to a person vomiting and suffocating and/or sustaining injuries while in a numbed state.

 5. Whippits cause permanent damage

 Persistent, repeated whippit abuse can lead to severe, irreversible organ damage.
 Regularly depriving the body of oxygen is a fast track to impaired vision and hearing, mobility problems and lung, heart, kidney and liver dysfunction.

 It is less common for abusers to get addicted to whippits than other recreational drugs.
 However, it is possible.
 Some begin inhaling nitrous oxide to help them relieve stress.
 Others become fixated on the euphoric buzz it generates.
 In any case, rehabilitation is slow, complicated and requires drastic lifestyle changes.

 7. Party balloons are used to inhale whippets

 Whippits are most commonly inhaled using standard party balloons.
-It’s difficult to ingest nitrous oxide directly from a canister because the contents are pressurized.
+It’s difficult to ingest nitrous oxide directly from a canister or other household products because the contents are pressurized.
 So, users fill empty balloons with the gas.
 This gives it time to reach room temperature (nitrous oxide comes out cold enough to cause frostbite) and allows for more control when inhaling.

 8. Canisters are a sign of Whip-it abuse